ArkaB-DS/ArkaB-DS.github.io/_pages/projects.md

       <summary>Details</summary>

   <blockquote>
-     - Performed Exploratory Data Analysis on the Ozone (LA Basin, 1976) dataset to understand the effect of meteorological variables in predicting Ozone concentration.
+     <li> Performed Exploratory Data Analysis on the Ozone (LA Basin, 1976) dataset to understand the effect of meteorological variables in predicting Ozone concentration. </li>
-     - Confirmed multicollinearity, heteroscedasticity, normality, and auto-correlation with appropriate tests and took corrective measures for each, developing three parametric predictive models.
+     <li> Confirmed multicollinearity, heteroscedasticity, normality, and auto-correlation with appropriate tests and took corrective measures for each, developing three parametric predictive models.</li>
-     - Implemented Alternating Conditional Expectation (ACE) algorithm to create a non-parametric model that improved R^2 by 8% and RMSE by 62% with respect to the best of the three parametric models.
+     <li> Implemented Alternating Conditional Expectation (ACE) algorithm to create a non-parametric model that improved R^2 by 8% and RMSE by 62% with respect to the best of the three parametric models.</li>
   </blockquote>
   </details>